logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

     :align: center
     :figclass: align-center

-    Access-levels of a Data Set
+    Access-levels of a Data Set.